Image credit: klimkin

 Types of mops:

 Such a mop is easy to wring out, wash, and, if necessary, replace.
-Despite the fact that it is suitable for most types of floors, experts do not recommend using it for marble and wooden surfaces, since it can scratch them.
+Although it is suitable for most types of floors, experts do not recommend using it for marble and wooden surfaces, since it can scratch them.

 Mop with microfiber.

-Thanks to the rotating surface, it is convenient to wash not only the floor, but also the walls and ceilings.
-The only drawback of such a mop – relative high cost.
+Thanks to the rotating surface, it is convenient to wash not only the floor but also the walls and ceilings.
+The only drawback of such a mop – relatively high cost.

 This miracle of technology generates steam that will rid your floor of dust and dirt, as well as from mold and fungi.
-Such a device is also very environmentally friendly, since it does not need additional detergents.
-The disadvantages of a mop, in addition to the high price, is that it leaves the floor damp.
+Such a device is also very environmentally friendly since it does not need additional detergents.
+The disadvantage of a mop, in addition to the high price, is that it leaves the floor damp.

-Such a mop is ideal for collecting small debris and wool of domestic animals.
-It is indispensable for washing the floor under furniture, a bed and in the corners of the room.
+Such a mop is ideal for collecting small debris and wool from domestic animals.
+It is indispensable for washing the floor under furniture, a bed, and in the corners of the room.
 The main advantage of the butterfly mop is the ability to regulate the intensity of spinning.
 She can even clean the carpet.